firozkhan18/technologies-notes/All-In-One.md

 ### Summary
 Java 8 significantly enhanced the Java Collections Framework, particularly through the introduction of the Stream API, default methods, and various utility methods for easier data manipulation.
 These improvements have made it simpler to perform complex data operations while maintaining readability and conciseness.

+---

 ## ACID properties

+## ACID properties

 ACID properties are a set of principles that ensure reliable processing of database transactions.
+They are critical for maintaining data integrity and consistency.
 ACID stands for **Atomicity, Consistency, Isolation, and Durability**.
 Here’s a breakdown of each property:

 ### 1. Atomicity

 - **Definition**: A transaction is treated as a single, indivisible unit of work.
 This means that either all operations within the transaction are completed successfully, or none are applied at all.
 - **Implication**: If any part of the transaction fails, the entire transaction is rolled back, leaving the database in its original state.
 This ensures that partial updates do not occur.

+- **Definition**: Ensures that a transaction is treated as a single, indivisible unit.
+It either completes in its entirety or does not execute at all.
+- **Example**: If a transaction involves transferring money from one account to another, both the debit from the first account and the credit to the second account must succeed; if one fails, the entire transaction is rolled back.
+-
 ### 2. Consistency

 - **Definition**: A transaction must bring the database from one valid state to another valid state, maintaining all predefined rules, including constraints, cascades, and triggers.
 - **Implication**: Any data written to the database must be valid according to the defined schema and rules.
 If a transaction violates these rules, it should be aborted, ensuring that the database remains consistent.

+- **Definition**: Guarantees that a transaction brings the database from one valid state to another, maintaining all predefined rules, constraints, and triggers.
+- **Example**: If a transaction violates a database constraint (e.g., a foreign key constraint), it will not be allowed to commit, ensuring that the database remains in a consistent state.

 ### 3. Isolation

 - **Definition**: Transactions should operate independently of one another.
 The execution of one transaction should not affect the execution of another.
 - **Implication**: Isolation ensures that concurrent transactions do not lead to inconsistencies in the database.
 Different levels of isolation (such as read committed, repeatable read, and serializable) can be implemented to manage how transactions interact.

+- **Definition**: Ensures that concurrent transactions do not interfere with each other.
+Each transaction should execute as if it is the only transaction in the system.
+- **Example**: If two transactions are trying to update the same data simultaneously, isolation prevents them from affecting each other's operations, ensuring data integrity.
+-
 ### 4. Durability

 - **Definition**: Once a transaction has been committed, it will remain so, even in the event of a system failure (like a crash or power loss).
 - **Implication**: The effects of a committed transaction are permanent and must be stored in non-volatile memory, ensuring that the database can recover to the last committed state after a failure.

+- **Definition**: Guarantees that once a transaction has been committed, its effects are permanent, even in the event of a system failure.
+- **Example**: After a transaction to update a record is completed, the changes remain in the database even if there is a crash or power failure.
+-
 ### Summary

 - **Atomicity**: All or nothing.